 The Merchandise Mart is one of the largest commercial buildings in the world, and gets transformed into an outdoor art installation, showcasing some of the world’s most celebrated artists.
 This is synchronized with music and sound effects, creating a truly immersive experience.

-Every night from spring through fall the artwork is projected onto the building’s façade using 34 projectors, creating a canvas that is 25 stories tall and 200 feet wide which makes this one of the largest permanent digital art displays in the world.
+Every night, they project the artwork onto the building’s façade.
+The projection takes place from spring through fall.
+The artwork is created using 34 projectors.
+The canvas is 25 stories tall and 200 feet wide.
+This makes it one of the largest permanent digital art displays globally.
 Additionally, Art on the Mart showcases a variety of artistic styles, from colorful abstract paintings to stunning nature photography.
 The art is curated by local and international artists, ensuring diversity.

 You can view the artwork from a variety of locations along the Chicago Riverwalk.
 With Several restaurants located on the River Walk, make a spring date night to remember.
 The best time to view the art is after dark, when the projection is most vivid and impactful.
 The viewing of Art on the Mart is free and open to the public.